Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization

 \subsection{Convexity Constraint with Interpolation}

 A convex latent space has the property that the line segment connecting any pair of points will fall within the rest of the space \cite{sainburg2018generative}.
-As shown in Fig.~\ref{fig:2}(a), the dark blue region represents the 2D projection of the latent representation of one attribute for a dataset.
-This distribution would be non-convex, because the light blue point, though between two points in the distribution (the red and green points), falls in the space that does not correspond to the data distribution.
-This non-convexity may cause that the projection back into the image space does not correspond to a proper semantically meaningful realistic image.
+As shown in Fig.~\ref{fig:3}(a), the gray region represents the 2D projection of the latent representation of one attribute (e.g., background color) for a dataset.
+This distribution would be non-convex, because the purple point, though between two points in the distribution (the red and blue points, represent two background color), falls in the space that does not correspond to the data distribution.
+This non-convexity may cause that the projection back into the image space does not correspond to a proper semantically meaningful realistic image ($\hat{x}$ in Fig.~\ref{fig:3}(a) influence other unmodified attributes, i.e, size and foreground letter).
 This limitation makes disentanglement vulnerable and hinders potential latent manipulation in downstream tasks.
 The result of Fig.~\ref{fig:4} and \ref{fig:5}in experiments illustrate this problem.\\ To encourage a convex data manifold, the usefulness of interpolation has been explored in the context of representation learning \cite{bengio2013better} and regularization \cite{verma2018manifold}.
 As is shown in Fig.~\ref{fig:1}(b), we summarize the constraint of convexity in the latent space: we use a dataset-related quality evaluation function $Q()$ to evaluate the "semantic meaningfulness" of input domain samples; a higher value means high quality and more semantic meaning.
 After interpolation in latent space $\mathbb{R}^d$, we want the projection back into the original space to have a high $Q()$ score.
 Formally: where $x_1$ and $x_2$ are two data samples and $\alpha \in [0..1]$ controls the latent code interpolation in $\mathbb{R}^d$.
-Fig.~\ref{fig:2} (c) shows two kinds of interpolation: Linear Interpolation (LI) and Boundary Random Interpolation (BRI).
-(More discussion in Supplementary)

 The dataset-related quality evaluation function $Q()$ also has different implementations: \cite{sainburg2018generative} utilizes additional discriminator and training adversarially on latent interpolations; \cite{berthelot2018understanding} uses a critic network as a surrogate which tries to recover the mixing coefficient from interpolated data.